BerendiRazvan/Java-Project---Tickets-App/README.md

 Week 5 -> - Change persistence for Employees class with ORM (Hibernate) -

-Week 6 -> - Design and implement REST services for the Show class -
+Week 6 -> - Design and implement REST services for a class -

 Week 7 -> - Web Client implementation for REST services -